thayton/thayton.github.io/_drafts/using-selenium-to-scrape-aspnet-pages-with-ajax-pagination.md

 ![State Select](/assets/using-selenium-to-scrape-aspnet-pages-with-ajax-pagination/state_select.png)

-If you look at the HTML associated with this dropdown, you'll see that it has its `id` attribute set to `ctl00_ContentPlaceHolder1_drpState`:
+If you look at the HTML associated with this dropdown, you'll see that its `id` attribute is set to `ctl00_ContentPlaceHolder1_drpState`:

 {% highlight html %}
 <select name="ctl00$ContentPlaceHolder1$drpState" id="ctl00_ContentPlaceHolder1_drpState"
 {% endhighlight %}

 Next, select 'Alaska' from the dropdown and then click the Search button.
-You'll see a loader gif appear while the results are being retrieved.
+A loader gif will appear while the results are being retrieved.

 ![Loading Gif](/assets/using-selenium-to-scrape-aspnet-pages-with-ajax-pagination/loading.gif)

-Inspect this gif in the Develop Tools and you'll find it in the following div.
+Inspect this gif in Developer Tools and you'll find it in the following div:

 {% highlight html %}
 <div id="ctl00_ContentPlaceHolder1_uprogressSearchResults" style="display: none;">